binbinsh/homebrew-emacs-vterm/README.md

 <img align="right" width="40%" src="images/screenshot-01.png" alt="Emacs VTerm.app Preview">

 Emacs VTerm.app as default terminal for macOS.
-This tap provides a customized Emacs 30 build that launches VTerm by default and ships with a modern macOS app bundle named `Emacs VTerm.app`.
+This tap provides a customized Emacs 30 build that launches VTerm by default, bundles the `vterm` package, and ships with a modern macOS app bundle named `Emacs VTerm.app`.

-This project is based on and adapted from `homebrew-emacs-plus` — many thanks to the original authors and contributors.
-License and most build options follow upstream.
-See the upstream repository for in-depth option descriptions and discussion.
+This work builds directly on the excellent `homebrew-emacs-plus` project and reuses its formula structure, patches, and options where appropriate.
+See upstream for detailed documentation and discussion of build flags and patches.

 - Upstream: [`d12frosted/homebrew-emacs-plus`](https://github.com/d12frosted/homebrew-emacs-plus)
 - License: MIT (same as upstream)